yliess86/PhDThesis/thesis.md

 Finally Adam [@kingma_2014], and its correction AdamW [@loshchilov_2017], are applying both Momentum and RMSProp estimating the first and second moment to make parameters with large gradients take small steps and parameters with low gradients take larger ones.
 This has the advantage to allow for bigger learning rates and faster convergence at the cost of triple the amount of parameters to store during training.

-**Cross-Validation and HyperParameter Search:** As illustrated by the toy examples (see [@fig:toysgd; @fig:sgd_moments]), the training of [+nn]{.plural} using +sgd is highly dependent on the initial setting of hyperparameters.
+**Cross-Validation and HyperParameter Search:** As illustrated by the previous examples (see [@fig:toysgd; @fig:sgd_moments]), the training of [+nn]{.plural} using +sgd is highly dependent on the initial setting of hyperparameters.
 One could ask if there is a rule for choosing such parameters.
 Unfortunately, this is not the case.
 The field is highly empirical and driven by exploration using the scientific method.

 One common approach is to set up metrics to evaluate the performance of the model during the optimization process.
 It is a good practice to divide the dataset into validation folds that are different from the training data to evaluate the generalization capabilities of the model.
 This practice is referred to as $k$-fold cross-validation and is most of the time in +dl, because of the large datasets, reduced to a single fold, called the validation set.